mcormier/tallyman/README.md

 Configuration
 -------------
-1. Copy config/config.properties.example to config.properties
+1. Copy *config/config.properties.example* to *config.properties*
 2. Modify the filenames in the configuration file as appropriate
-3. Create your SQLite database with data/createDatabase.sh
+3. Create your SQLite database with *bin/createDatabase*
-4. Examine the themes under data/themes and copy the resources to your website directory
+4. Examine the themes under *data/themes* and copy the resources to your website directory
-5. Run the command main bin/tallyman command
+5. Run *bin/tallyman*

 --------------------------------------------------------------------